chinmay-dharap/W2-Overnight-Coders/Readme.txt

 Because we are using all the open source softwares and integrating them with each other we dont have a physical code to upload

+we are also uploading the ubuntu vm on which we installed everything ( configured )